longitachi/ZLPhotoBrowser/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.2.2
+  Add:
+    Support Spanish and Portuguese.
+  Fix:
+    Fix the crash when UIAlertController is displayed on iPad.
 ● 4.2.1
   Add:
     Support adjusting the brightness and contrast and saturation of an image.